drummingdemon/foodshaker/README.md

 ## What is this?
 FoodShaker is a cross-platform mobile app written in HTML/JavaScript using PhoneGap.
-It stores the ingredients you have in your fridge and by shaking your deviceit will throw a random suggestion on what to cook based on what you have at home, taking into consideration the amount of time you devoted to preparing a dish.
+It stores the ingredients you have in your fridge and by shaking your device it will throw a random suggestion on what to cook based on what you have at home, taking into consideration the amount of time you devoted to preparing a dish.

 ## What for?
 It's my Final Project for Harvard University's CS50 Online Class in 2015.
 For the showcase video, see https://www.youtube.com/watch?v=TkRez6t34V8